sksundaram-learning/aristotle-metadata-registry/docs/extensions/new_content_type.rst

 This code creates a new "Question" object in the registry that can be progressed like any standard item in Aristotle-MDR.
-Once the the appropriate admin pages are set up, from a usability and publication standpoint this would be indistinguishable from an Aristotle-MDR item, and would get a instantly get a number of :doc:`features that are available to all Aristotle 'concepts' without having to write any additional code </extensions/out_of_the_box_features>`
+Once the the appropriate admin pages are set up, from a usability and publication standpoint this would be indistinguishable from an Aristotle-MDR item, and would instantly get a number of :doc:`features that are available to all Aristotle 'concepts' without having to write any additional code </extensions/out_of_the_box_features>`

 Once synced with the database, this immediately creates a new item type that not only has